Embedding Principle in Depth for the Loss Landscape Analysis of Deep Neural Networks: Theory of Embedding Principle in Depth

-This result shows that increasing training data shrinks any lifted manifold to its subset.
-It informs us that increasing training data is an effective way to reduce the lifted critical manifolds, and can lead to a faster decay of training loss demonstrated in the following experimental study.
+This result indicates that increasing training data shrinks any lifted manifold to its subset.
+The implication is that enlarging the training dataset is a viable strategy for diminishing the lifted critical manifolds, which can consequently expedite the decay of the training loss, as demonstrated in the subsequent experimental study.